Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 What?

-I get it, but we are all here now and we've locked the doors.
-Yeah, it did sound like.
-Well,
+Well, I get it, but we're all here now and we've locked the doors.

 The other two people don't know what it's going to be.